CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 {{</tabs>}}

-### Verify What CentOS and Ubuntu Are Running
+### Verify That CentOS and Ubuntu Are Running lldpd

 For CentOS and Ubuntu, make sure you are running lldp**d**, not lldp**ad**.
 CentOS and Ubuntu do not include `lldpd` by default, even though the installation requires it.
-In addition, CentOS does not include `wget`, even though the installation requires it.
+You must also install the Wget utility on CentOS distributions.

 {{<tabs "Configure NetQ CLI">}}

 {{<tab "CentOS">}}

-To install this package, run the following commands:
+To install the packages, run the following commands:

 ```
 root@centos:~# sudo yum -y install epel-release